psd2-in-a-box/mid-tier/rest-services/descriptions.md

 ### Sensitive Id decomposition

 The creation of an id can be challenging especially if the true semantic id is protected by law, which is the case for persons.
-Therefore either a UUID is suggested or a semi-semantic approach like longitude-latitude-sirName-dayInMonth-MonthInYear-Sequence, that allows for a human readable (yet not revealing) id for a person.
+Therefore either a UUID is suggested or a semi-semantic approach like vaNumber-totalBalance-sirName-dayInMonth-MonthInYear-Sequence, that allows for a human readable (yet not revealing) id for a person.

 Other suggested methods have been to create a hash(sensitive semantic key), which might work but will be vulnerable to a brute force